 Instructions: 2g per 150 ml | 158°F/70°C | 1 – 2 minutes | 2 infusions

 Review: As white tea is rarer to come across, it has taken me many years to learn to appreciate its more subtle qualities.
-I have been lucky enough to attend events such an aged white tea event in Hong Kong, a virtual tea tasting with Camellia Sinensis and an online course geared around tasting which have helped me learn about white tea!
+I have been lucky enough to attend events such as an aged white tea event in Hong Kong, a virtual tea tasting with Camellia Sinensis and an online course geared around tasting which have helped me learn about white tea!

 Infusion 2 (2 minutes): The liquor was a visibly darker tan colour and smelled of flowers and hay.
-The more vegetal, grassy, and nutty taste was still present with a hints of hay, stone fruits, and roses.
+The more vegetal, grassy, and nutty taste was still present with a hint of hay, stone fruits, and roses.

 The wet leaves were green olive and brown colour and had a roasted, earthy, and floral smell.

-Since the tea is so delicate, I decided taste it with fruits like peach and grapes which gave the tea a nice amount of sweetness and didn’t overpower the taste.
+Since the tea is so delicate, I decided to taste it with fruits like peach and grapes which gave the tea a nice amount of sweetness and didn’t overpower the taste.